 Human Services Advisory Committee

-The City of Snoqualmie assigns a portion of its general fund to provide aid for food, shelter, clothing, counseling, and other social services for low-income residents.
-These services are often provided directly by larger municipalities; however, the City of Snoqualmie contracts these services through community organizations because the City does not maintain staff with expertise in these areas.
+The City of Snoqualmie assigns a portion of its biennial budget to provide aid for residents in need.
+Human services are often provided directly by larger municipalities, however, the City of Snoqualmie contracts with community organizations to provide human services because the City does not employ staff with expertise in these areas.

-The Human Services Advisory Committee assists staff in managing the human services strategic plan, administers the funding application process, makes recommendations to the City Council, and reviews quarterly accountability reports from human services organizations to ensure efficient use of City funds.
+The Human Services Advisory Committee works with staff to identify and prioritize funding needs in the community, administer the funding application process, recommend budget allocations to the City Council, and review accountability reports from human services organizations to ensure efficient use of City funds.
+The Human Services Advisory Committee is different from the City's other Commissions as it is a special advisory committee to the Mayor as opposed to being a Council Commission.

 - Food to Eat and a Roof Overhead